Custom WordPress Build Vs. a Premium Theme

 Pros of choosing a premium theme:

-- Premium themes have many customization options than free themes have.
-They have features such as drag and drop builders, shortcodes, multiple templates, and a lot of colour choices.
+- Premium themes have more customisation options than free themes have.
+For example, they have features such as drag and drop builders, shortcodes, multiple templates, and a lot of colour choices.

-- These themes have regular security updates and support system.
-The sites built using premium themes get updated automatically and therefore, you don’t need to put in much effort for maintaining the site.
+- These themes have regular security updates and support systems.
+The sites built using premium themes get updated automatically, and therefore, you don’t need to put much effort into maintaining the site.

 - The layout of premium themes is user-friendly.
 Anyone can use them to create a new website.

-- The speed of page load is fast, which makes it convenient for visitors.
+- The speed of page load as fast, which makes it convenient for visitors.

 - The coding of premium themes is such that they are compatible with almost all browsers.

 Cons of choosing a premium theme:

 - Most of the time, developers add too many features to make their theme appealing and target multiple industries.
 That’s why many popular themes are called “multipurpose themes”.
 However, these make the website loading speed as slow as a snail, and the backend can be very messy.
 In addition, the website can break when you try to change something or upgrade the theme or plugins later because of so many codes and scripts.